Dutch Quirk #98: Talk back to authorities

 HomeUltimate List of Dutch QuirksDutch Quirk #98: Talk back to authorities

 Walking around the streets of Amsterdam, you might be a bit intimidated by the presence of police on the roads.
-But for Dutch people, those authorities matter no more than lamp posts.
+But for the Dutch, these authorities are no more than lamp posts.

-That’s because authorities quickly become part of the background for many Dutch people — and they have no fear of talking to them just as if they were inanimate objects.
+That’s because law enforcement agents quickly fade into the background for many Dutch people, and they have no fear of talking back to them, just as if they were inanimate objects.

 Picture this: you’re wandering along the road, past a group of Dutch schoolkids, minding your own business, and all of a sudden, you hear shouts from the group.